• Home

 Anal Glands

 In addition to constipation, some cats may develop enlarged or impacted anal glands that can also make it difficult for feces to pass through the anus.
-Anal glands are sacs that are located under the skin, at about 4 and 8 o’clock on either side of the anus.
+Anal glands are sacs that are located under the skin at about 4 and 8 o’clock on either side of the anus.
 They empty with normal defecation.
 These anal sacs are filled with a foul smelling liquid and a few drops are usually excreted to mark their stool during the process of defecating.
 For some cats, the liquid within these sacs can become dry and cakey, making it difficult to be excreted.
 Sometimes anal glands can become infected and even rupture.
 For cats that are straining to defecate, the anal sacs should be evaluated and emptied to ensure that feces can comfortably pass.
 Full anal sacs can cause discomfort, be itchy, and contribute to defecation outside of the litter box (and the commonly seen “scooting” behavior).

 What is Megacolon?

 This term refers to a dilated and weak colon that has lost the ability to contract and push feces out the anus.
 Megacolon may be seen as a primary problem or following long-term constipation.
-When the colon becomes distended with fecal material over a prolonged period of time, its ability to contract may be reduced or lost resulting in Megacolon.
+When the colon becomes distended with fecal material over a prolonged period of time, its ability to contract may be reduced or lost resulting in megacolon.

 How are constipation and Megacolon diagnosed?

 In most cases, a diagnosis of constipation can be made on the basis of the cat’s clinical signs.
 Affected cats usually strain unsuccessfully to defecate and may cry in pain.
 Any feces passed are hard and dry.
 Often cats will leave small amounts of hard, dry feces outside the litter box as they may continue to strain and pass feces as they walk around your home.
-Or they make think they are finished in the litter box and the physical activity of walking helps remove any fecal balls left near the anus.
-The cat may also show signs of lethargy, reluctance to eat and vomiting.
+Alternatively, they make think they are finished in the litter box and the physical activity of walking helps remove any fecal balls left near the anus.
+The cat may also show signs of lethargy, reluctance to eat, and vomiting.

 How can constipation and Megacolon be treated?